aidancornelius/ipu6-drivers/README.md

 # ipu6-drivers

+Slightly modified version of these drivers to build under Kernel 6.10 (which is allegedly not actually necessary).

 This repository supports MIPI cameras through the IPU6 on Intel Tiger Lake, Alder Lake, Raptor Lake and Meteor Lake platforms.
 There are 4 repositories that provide the complete setup: